toycor/cosanta-core/doc/init.md

 NOTE: This approach is intended for those wanting to run cosantad as the current user.
-You will need to modify org.cosanta.cosantad.plist if you intend to use it as a Launch Daemon with a dedicated dashcore user.
+You will need to modify org.cosanta.cosantad.plist if you intend to use it as a Launch Daemon with a dedicated cosantacore user.

 5. Auto-respawn
 -----------------------------------